subwayHareArmy/subwayHareArmy.github.io/src/content/pages/daancorona/index.md

 <br>

 We built DaanCorona to help local businesses without income sources, during the COVID-19 lockdown.
-In these efforts, I **co-led** (1 of two) a diverse 16 member team and my role was most similar to one of a **PM** (Product Manager).
-I wrote about my learnings, too, [HERE](https://subwayharearmy.github.io/drafts/daancorona-learnings.html).
+In these efforts, I **co-led** (one of two) a diverse 16 member team and my role was most similar to one of a **PM**.
+I wrote about my learnings, too, [here](https://subwayharearmy.github.io/drafts/daancorona-learnings.html).

 <br>